sergiomarchio/prometeo-chatbot-challenge/README.md

 To log into a provider you can use the credentials available in [Prometeo docs](https://docs.prometeoapi.com/docs/introducci%C3%B3n-1).

-## Setup
+## Initial setup - extra files required

-In order to run this project, you must
+To run this project, you must create the file

- - Create a secret.key file in the project root directory, with the django secure key in plain text format (can be generated with random characters, ideally with more than 50 characters and more than 5 unique characters).
+ - `secret.key` in the [root directory](/), containing the django secure key in plain text format (ideally created with more than 50 random characters and more than 5 unique characters).

- - To use the guest login feature, create a file named 'api.key' in the [chatbot](chatbot) directory, containing a valid Prometeo API key in plain text format.
+To use the guest login feature, you must create the file
+- `api.key` in the [chatbot](chatbot) directory, containing a valid Prometeo API key in plain text format.

 ### To run the server *locally*